Marianne Williamson: Author

-Williamson has written 14 books as of 2019.
+Williamson has written 17 books as of 2026.
 Seven have appeared on the New York Times bestseller list, with four reaching number one.
 She has sold more than three million books.

-Williamson's most popular work is A Return to Love: Reflections on the Principles of A Course in Miracles (1992).
+Williamson's most popular self-help work is A Return to Love: Reflections on the Principles of A Course in Miracles (1992).
 The book appeared on The New York Times bestseller list for 39 weeks in the "Advice, How To and Miscellaneous" category; it teaches that practicing love every day will bring more peace and fulfillment to one's life.
 The following quotation is the most famous quotation from the book (it is often misattributed to Nelson Mandela):

 Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light, not our darkness, that most frightens us.
 We ask ourselves, who am I to be brilliant, gorgeous, talented, fabulous?
 Actually, who are you not to be?
 You are a child of God.
 Your playing small doesn't serve the world.
 There's nothing enlightened about shrinking so that other people won't feel insecure around you.
 We are all meant to shine, as children do.
 We were born to make manifest the glory of God that is within us.
 It's not just in some of us; it's in everyone.
 And as we let our own light shine, we unconsciously give other people permission to do the same.
 As we're liberated from our own fear, our presence automatically liberates others.

 Oprah Winfrey said of the book, "I have never been more moved by a book than I am by this one."
 Winfrey bought 1,000 copies and encouraged her audience to purchase it, telling them that after reading it, she experienced 157 miracles.
 Williamson was a frequent guest on The Oprah Winfrey Show, and became Oprah's spiritual advisor.